 The next critical phase in RF filter design for space applications is the ability to withstand the physical toll of the launch.
 As you can imagine, the rigors of a rocket blasting off are intense.
 During the launch, the spacecraft experiences pyroshock, which refers to any long-term, high-frequency, and high amplitude mechanical excitation.
 Pyroshock exposure can damage circuit boards, dislodge contaminants, short-out electrical components, or cause other negative consequences.

 With Lark's background and knowledge in the space industry, we've experienced the effects of the launch on our RF filters and understand the heat treatment and shock resistance necessary for our components to survive during excitation.
 The ability of an RF filter to withstand this surge is achieved through material selection and rigorous testing.
 We work closely with our supply chain team to ensure we're selecting the right materials to handle the unique requirements of the launch.
 We also have in-house testing processes that replicate the effects of a launch on our RF filters to confirm our designs.

 The vacuum of space also creates a unique challenge for RF performance.
-Depending on the data it is sending, or whether the satellite is deployed in low-earth orbit or at a much greater distance from earth, it’s critical to account for the power necessary to send a strong, clean signal with low-noise thousands of miles.
-At Lark, we can make design adjustments based on these factors because we’ve worked at nearly every level of space and understand how the size of the filter and the power consumption necessary will change.
-Performance is always of great concern to our customers, and we can help them determine the trade offs to optimize SWaP-C while also retaining the signal performance necessary to meet the project’s demands.
+Depending on the data it is sending, or whether the satellite is deployed in low-earth orbit or at a much greater distance from earth, it's critical to account for the power necessary to send a strong, clean signal with low-noise thousands of miles.
+At Lark, we can make design adjustments based on these factors because we've worked at nearly every space level and understand how the size of the filter and the necessary power consumption will change.
+Performance is always of great concern to our customers.
+We can help them determine the trade-offs to optimize SWaP-C while also retaining the signal performance necessary to meet the project's demands.